openSUSE/news-o-o/_posts/2010-11-13-opensuse-weekly-news-issue-149-is-out.markdown

 "With the progress the boosters made on the openFATE preview instance, we can now edit features and handle them.
-A screening team has been formed some time ago and now itâ€™s possible to really start working on features. (...)"
+A screening team has been formed some time ago and now it’s possible to really start working on features. (...)"